 What it does is try to look inside the SIP packets and alter the information.
 Although the intention of SIP ALG is good and it tries to solve some connectivity issues, our experience has shown that unfortunately not all implementations of it work reliably.

 Doing this can sometimes be a bit tricky and there is no consistent pattern to how this is done, and does vary from one Firewall vendor to another.
 If you are unsure how this feature is disabled, it is best to either contact the firewall manufacturer or look it up, in the online documentation they may provide.

 Now we will talk a bit more specifically about exactly which NAT ports need to be opened depending on what External VoIP traffic you are going to be utilizing.

-Most of the ports we will mention in this module, as well as other modules can be changed during the installation process.
-We will be mentioning the default ports in this case.
-If you change any of the ports during the installation phase, you will need to perform the necessary port forwarding to reflect this.
+Most of the ports we will mention in this module, as well as other modules, can be changed during the installation process.
+We will always be mentioning the default ports in this case.
+If you change any of the ports during the installation phase, you will need to modify and perform the necessary port forwarding to reflect this.

-SIP trunks are used in most of the installs these days so we will start with this.
-To use them you must open, and forward the SIP port of the PBX.
+SIP trunks are used in most of the deployments these days, so we will start with this.
+To use SIP Trunks you must open, and forward the SIP port of the PBX.
 This, by default is port 5060 for both TCP and UDP traffic, although this can be changed during the installation phase.

 This will allow the SIP signaling from your Provider to reach 3CX.
-SIP Signaling does not contain the actual audio.
+SIP Signaling, however, does not contain the actual audio.
 Audio uses a different Protocol called RTP, or Real-time Transport Protocol, which uses a different port range.
 This means that you must also open this port range for UDP traffic.
-This range is set from 9000 to 10999.
+This range is set from 9000 to 10999, and cannot be changed.

 The Tunnel protocol port encapsulates both SIP and Audio packets so only one port is required for calls to be made.